Hodge Theory of the Turaev Cobracket and the Kashiwara--Vergne Problem: The Existence of Quasi-algebraic Framings

 \item If $g=1$, $\#\{j : d_j \neq 0\} > 2$ and $A(\xi_0) = \gcd\{d_0,\dots,d_n\}$, then $(\Sbar,P,\xi_0)$ has a complex structure for all complex structures $(\Xbar,D)$ on $(\Sbar,P)$.

 \end{enumerate} \end{proposition}

 \begin{proof} The proof of the genus 0 case (\ref{item:g=0}) is elementary and is left to the reader.
 We now assume that $g>0$.

 Suppose now that $g>1$.
 Denote the locus of $(n+1)$-pointed curves $(C;x_0,\dots,x_n)$ in $\M_{g,n+1}$ for which $m\sum_j d_j x_j$ an $(-m)$-canonical divisor by $\sS_\dd^m$.
 This locus may be empty and may be disconnected.
 Each connected component of $\sS_\dd^m$ determines a $\G_{g,n+1}$-orbit of $m$-framings $\xi$ of the punctured reference surface $S$.
-The classification of strata of abelian differentials in \cite{kontsevich-zorich} implies that if all $d_j<0$, then $\sS_\dd^1$ has one component when at least one $d_j$ is odd and that $\sS_\dd^1$ has 2 components, distinguished by the Arf invariant, when all $d_j$ are even.
+When $g>3$, the classification of strata of abelian differentials \cite[Thm.~1]{kontsevich-zorich} implies that if all $d_j<0$, then $\sS_\dd^1$ is non-empty when at least one $d_j$ is odd and that it has exactly 2 non-hyperelliptic components, distinguished by the Arf invariant, when all $d_j$ are even.
 This and Theorem~\ref{thm:kawazumi} imply (\ref{item:holo}).
 The classification of meromorphic differentials in \cite{mero_diffs} implies that $\sS_\dd^2$ is non-empty all $\dd$.
 Combined with Corollary~\ref{cor:quad} it proves (\ref{item:quadratic}).

 Suppose now that $g=1$ and that $\Xbar = \C/\Lambda$.
 Every algebraic $m$-framing of $(\Xbar,D)$ is of the form

 where $f$ is a non-zero meromorphic function whose divisor is $\sum_j d_j x_j$, where $D=\{x_0,\dots,x_n\}$.
 If $\xi$ is an $m$th root of $\eta$, then as $A(\partial/\partial z)=0$, it follows that the rotation number $\rot_\xi(\gamma)$ of every closed curve in $X$ lies in the ideal generated by the $d_j$.
 It follows that $A(\xi) = \gcd(d_j)$ for all quasi-algebraic framings of $X$.
 This proves (\ref{item:adapted}) and the ``only if'' part of (\ref{item:g=1}).
 If $\dd = \pm(-m,m)$, where $m>0$, then we can take $x_1-x_0$ to be a non-zero $m$-torsion point of the jacobian of $X$ and $f$ to be a function whose divisor is $m(x_1-x_0)$.
 We prove the remainder of the converse by proving (\ref{item:conv}).